 I am an attending physician on the Infectious Diseases Service of Memorial Hospital and a Member in the Immunology Program of the Sloan Kettering Institute.
 I’m an incumbent of the Alfred P. Sloan Chair at MSK and also a professor of immunology and microbial pathogenesis, medicine, and molecular biology in the Weill Cornell Graduate School.

-My laboratory has elucidated multiple virulence determinants of Mycobacterium tuberculosis, including the Rip1 pathway of intramembrane proteolysis, cyclopropane modification of mycolic acids, and the CarD RNA polymerase binding protein.
+My laboratory has elucidated multiple virulence determinants of M. tuberculosis, including the Rip1 pathway of intramembrane proteolysis, cyclopropane modification of mycolic acids, and the CarD RNA polymerase binding protein.
 We have also made contributions to understanding both innate and adaptive immune recognition of M. tuberculosis, DNA repair pathways of mycobacteria, and protein chaperone function of mycobacteria.

 More recently, we have investigated the mechanism of action of Bacillus Calmette-Guerin (BCG) as an immunotherapy of cancer.
 Finally, I am the co-primary investigator (with Carl Nathan at Weill Cornell) of the Tri-I TBRU, a collaborative translational TB research collaboration that includes the GHESKO center in Haiti and seeks to understand latency and persistence of M. tuberculosis.
 We have broad interests in basic, translational, and clinical mycobacteriology.